ICTMCG/FTT-ACL23/readme.md

 - max_len: the max length of a sample, default for `170`
 - early_stop: default for `5`
-- epoch: training epoches, default for `50`
+- epoch: training epochs, default for `50`
 - gpu: the index of gpu you will use, default for `0`
 - lr: learning_rate, default for `2e-5`
 - model_name: model_name within `bert, eann_bert`